Fepozopo/bsc-hotsheet-update/README.md

 ## Description

-This is a Go program that updates an Excel document with data from a stock report and a sales report that's pulled from Sage 100.
+This is a Go program that updates an Excel document with data from an 'Item Listing With Sales History' report that's pulled from Sage 100.
 It is designed to be run on a schedule to keep the Excel document up to date.

 ## Motivation